 Welcome to Lyceum Orchestras!
 With six audition-only ensembles, we are able to place most students in an orchestra that meets the student at the threshold of their learning.
 We encourage all students to participate in their school ensembles and ask that all participants practice at home and work with a private teacher.
-Lyceum ensembles are divided by ability, not age, although we do require that students be in 8th-12th grade to audition for Concert Orchestra and 9th-12th grade to audition for Philharmonic.
+Lyceum ensembles are divided by ability, not age, although we do require that students be going into 8th-12th grade to audition for Concert Orchestra and 9th-12th grade for Philharmonic.

 One Convenient Audition

 We understand that auditions can be a real challenge and even a deterrent for some students to continue with their music.
-We want students to have every opportunity to show us their best work so new this year, students may record their Lyceum audition in the comfort of their own home at their convenience with as many tries as it takes to sound their best.
-The audition places most students in one of our six after-school ensembles and in our summer music camps — Lyceum Music Festival or Lyceum Music Festival Youth.
+To help every student have the opportunity to show us their best work, students may record their orchestra audition in the comfort of their own home at their convenience with as many tries as it takes to sound their best!
+The audition places most students in one of our six after-school ensembles as well as access to the world-class Lyceum Music Festival summer camp June 8-13 with faculty from the Utah Symphony and special guests from the Los Angeles Philharmonic.
 We recommend students submit their best possible audition at their earliest convenience.
-Students who do not submit a recorded audition, may sign up for live auditions.
-Live auditions for Philharmonic and LMF are held May 15 and 16 — sign up here.
-Live auditions for LMFY and all other ensembles are held May 15 — sign up here.

 Audition Requirements and Instructions

-Following the audition, applicants receive an email admitting them to one of our six ensembles and the corresponding summer music festival placement.
+Following the audition, most applicants receive an email admitting them to one of our six ensembles and the corresponding summer music festival placement.
 Questions about what level is right for you can be answered by the detailed ensemble descriptions on our About Us page.
 We try to avoid dividing ensembles by Suzuki book or ASTA levels and instead look to universal measures like vibrato, shifting, and the ability to play in difficult key signatures.
 When choosing an audition solo take these factors into account.
-For example a string player applying to Prelude needs to be able to play extensions but no shifting, Crescendo — limited shifting, Chamber – first through fifth positions, Symphonic – shifting into upper positions and difficult key signatures, Concert – full range of the instrument, Philharmonic – mastery and fluency across full range of the instrument.
-Try to choose a solo that fully demonstrates your ability to play across the full range of the instrument.
+For example a string player applying to Prelude needs to be able to play extensions but shifting is optional; Crescendo — limited shifting and some vibrato; Chamber – first through fifth positions and fluent vibrato, Symphonic – shifting into upper positions and difficult key signatures; Concert – full range of the instrument, Philharmonic – mastery and fluency across full range of the instrument.
+Try to choose a solo and scale that fully demonstrates your ability to play across the full range of the instrument.

 We want the audition process to be fair, convenient and well-communicated.
 If you have any questions regarding any of the Lyceum programs at American Heritage School, please do not hesitate to contact our Orchestra Program Coordinator Denise Gorrell at Lyceum@ahsmail.com.